apache/beam/website/www/site/content/en/documentation/transforms/python/elementwise/flatmap.md

 Output:
 {{< /paragraph >}}

-{{< highlight class="notebook-skip" >}}
+{{< highlight >}}
 {{< code_sample "sdks/python/apache_beam/examples/snippets/transforms/elementwise/flatmap_test.py" valid_plants >}}
 {{< /highlight >}}

-{{< buttons-code-snippet
-  py="sdks/python/apache_beam/examples/snippets/transforms/elementwise/flatmap.py"
-  notebook="examples/notebooks/documentation/transforms/python/elementwise/flatmap" >}}

 ## Related transforms

-* [Filter](/documentation/transforms/python/elementwise/filter) is useful if the function is just deciding whether to output an element or not.
+- [Filter](/documentation/transforms/python/elementwise/filter) is useful if the function is just deciding whether to output an element or not.
-* [ParDo](/documentation/transforms/python/elementwise/pardo) is the most general elementwise mapping operation, and includes other abilities such as multiple output collections and side-inputs.
+- [ParDo](/documentation/transforms/python/elementwise/pardo) is the most general elementwise mapping operation, and includes other abilities such as multiple output collections and side-inputs.
-* [Map](/documentation/transforms/python/elementwise/map) behaves the same, but produces exactly one output for each input.
+- [Map](/documentation/transforms/python/elementwise/map) behaves the same, but produces exactly one output for each input.

 {{< button-pydoc path="apache_beam.transforms.core" class="FlatMap" >}}